ReToCode/knative-multicontainer-probing/README.md

 ### Summary
 * Readiness probes on a single container work as expected
+* Initially, deployments must become ready at least once to make the `Revision` progress.
+Without a revision, no `KIngress` is generated.
+So we can say, we depend on a full K8s initial ready state to progress with KService initialization
 * On additional containers, the readiness probes currently do not work, as Knative and ingress layer is not aware of the additional checks
 * The state we represent in the SKS is correct, but does not change routing.
 * Activator knows where to send requests to, even when endpoints on private service is not populated